Cuenca, Ecuador

 When we asked expats and global nomads about the quality of medical care in Cuenca, they replied:

 "Cuenca offers a wide range of medical services, including both public and private hospitals and clinics.
 The public hospitals are generally well-equipped and offer a variety of services, including emergency care, general medical care, and specialized care.
 Private hospitals and clinics offer a more personalized approach to medical care, with a focus on preventive care and specialized treatments.
 Cuenca also has a number of pharmacies, which provide a wide range of medications and other health-related products.
-Additionally, there are a number of medical professionals in the city, including doctors, nurses, and other healthcare professionals, who are available to provide medical care," said one expat living in Cuenca.
+Additionally, there are a number of medical professionals in the city, including doctors, nurses, and other healthcare professionals, who are available to provide medical care," said one expat.

 Are healthcare and health insurance expensive in Cuenca?

 " I am convinced that health insurance is a scam and that the cost of medical care is a scam in the USA.
 It has been proven to me by my experiences and the experiences of others in Ecuador and throughout Mexico, Central and South America.
 The Allopathic medical system has the worst record in losing patients to life threatening diseases, but the best records in trama cases where you have to air lift a patient to a hospital.
 I will only opt for Natural healing methods, which really work.
 I have also seen in the rural areas, a free health clinic with Allopathic medical doctors offering 24 hour service 7 days a week, being ignored by the local population, except in trauma cases.
 These rural folks go to their local healers and pay a very low fee for herbal and other healing preparations.
 Why?
 Because their experience is that the herbal preparations work and also have no side effects.
-They therefore do not opt for health insurance. ," wrote one expat living in Cuenca.
+They therefore do not opt for health insurance. ," commented one expat living in Cuenca, Ecuador.

 With Offices in BOTH Ecuador and the US, Ecuador Visas with Attorney Sara Chaca is the No. 1 Visa Law Firm for Your Move!
 Specializing in Ecuador Residency Visas plus converting from Temporary to Permanent Residency, Containers, Real Estate Closings, Wills and Estate Planning, Driver Licenses, Opening Businesses & Citizenship!